The Old Course at St Andrews is considered to be the oldest course in the world with golf first played there in the early fifteenth century.

 The Open Championship has moved each year since in rotation to a small number of famous links clubs throughout the U.K.- but St Andrews will always be considered it's spiritual home.

-The Old Course has now hosted the Open 29 times, and will host again in 2022.
+The Old Course has now hosted the Open 30 times.

 Originally the Old Course played out and back on the same fairways and greens each way and was a 22 hole course with only the 11th and 22nd holes played once.